Beebeeoii/lominus/README.md

 # About <a name="about">

-Lominus is a tool written in Go to automatically sync [Luminus](https://luminus.nus.edu.sg) and [Canvas](https://canvas.nus.edu.sg/) files onto your local storage for easy access to updated files.
+Lominus is a tool written in Go to automatically sync [Canvas](https://canvas.nus.edu.sg/) files onto your local storage for easy access to updated files.
 It runs on Windows, macOS and Linux.

 **No credentials, files, or any other form of information is uploaded to any servers.
 Everything is stored locally on your system.
 Credentials are only used for authentication.**